Kodoban/librelens-app/README.md

-# librelens
+# LibreLens
-Android app for managing LibreLens
+Android app for managing LibreLens, a wearable smart-glass Arduino module.

+This repository is part of my Bachelor's thesis, which includes the following repos as well:
+* LibreLens Schematic (coming soon)
+* LibreLens Arduino (coming soon)